-On the right side of the page, you can configure up to three independent output streams with different bit rates, and send these streams to different Icecast or SHOUTcast servers.
-By default, only Stream I is enabled, with this stream being sent to Icecast on the same server at the Iocalhost IP address of 127.0.0.1.
+On the right side of the page, you can configure up to three independent output streams with different bit rates, and send these streams to different lcecast or SHOUT cast servers.
+By default, only Stream I is enabled, with this stream being sent to lcecast on the same server at the localhost IP address of 127.0.0.1.

 To configure another stream, click the bar with the stream number to expand its box, and make sure Enabled is checked.
 Enter at least the streaming Server IP address or domain name, and Port details.
-The default port for Icecast and SHOUTcast servers is 8000.
+The default port for lcecast and SHOUT cast servers is 8000.

-Click Additional Options to expand a box in which you can enter the usernames, passwords and metadata to send to the streaming server.
-The default Username for Icecast servers is SOUTCE, and if this the name in use on your streaming server, you can leave this field empty.
-The Admin User and Admin Password settings are optional, and are used to query the streaming server for audience numbers by the Listener Stats page on the System menu.
+Click Additional Options to expand a box in which you can enter the Username, Password and metadata to send to the streaming server.
+The default Username for lcecast servers is source, and if this the name in use on your streaming server, you can leave this field empty.
 You can also set the specific Mount Point that listeners will connect to here.
 Then click one of the Save buttons in the upper or lower right corner to update the Airtime server's settings.

-When selecting a SHOUTcast server from the Service Type drop-down menu, you are restricted to using MP3 format only, so the choice of Ogg Vorbis format is greyed out in the Stream Type drop-down menu.
-The SHOUTcast username for stream sources is fixed, so you do not need to enter this value under Additional Options, but you will usually have to enter a password.
+When selecting a SHOUT cast server from the Service Type drop-down menu, you are restricted to using MP3 format only, so the choice of Ogg Vorbis format is greyed out in the Stream Type drop-down menu.
+The SHOUT cast username for stream sources is fixed, so you do not need to enter this value under Additional Options, but you will usually have to enter a password.

-Any connection problems between Liquidsoap and Icecast or SHOUTcast are shown on the Stream Settings page.
+Any connection problems between Liquidsoap and Icecast or SHOUT cast are shown on the Stream Settings page.
 For example, if you enter the wrong password, you will see an Authentication Required error message.
 To fix this, enter the correct password in the Additional Options box, and click the Save button.
-If the streaming server is down for any reason, or you have entered an incorrect Server name or Port number, you will see the message Can not connect to the streaming server.

-10. SUPPORT FEEDBACK
+9. SUPPORT FEEDBACK